 In this activity, children will strengthen their listening skills by focusing on hearing different sounds during a walk outside.

 Your child will listen carefully and then guess what is making the sound.
 You can take a turn by closing your eyes and identifying a sound that you hear, too.
-It can be helpful to show the child that you are listening by pointing to your ear and then smiling and nodding.
-You can also say “I hear something!” and use your voice to copy the sound.
-For example, you may hear birds chirping, leaves rustling, squirrels running in the trees, traffic or car motors, a horn honking, lawn mower starting, water running, people talking, a baby crying in the distance, etc.
+It can be helpful to show the child that you are listening by pointing to your ear, and then smiling and nodding.
+You can also say, “I hear something!” and use your voice to copy the sound.
+For example, you may hear birds chirping, leaves rustling, squirrels running in the trees, traffic or car motors, a horn honking, lawn mower starting, water running, people talking, or a baby crying in the distance.

 As your child becomes familiar with this game, continue to walk and take turns identifying sounds in the environment with your eyes open.
 If your child has difficulty focusing in on sounds, pause your walk again and have him close his eyes to really focus in on the sounds around him.